Why working on-set may improve your screenwriting career and chances (Part 3).

 If you’ve ever worked on-set, you know that a majority of the crew members moonlight as directors, producers, agents, even actors at night.

 The gaffer on-set that you’ve run into on several different sets, you know, the guy everyone seems to love, works hard, knows his equipment (probably even smarter than the DP), actually owns a petite production company in North Hollywood.
-Him and his buddy started one 2 years ago, mainly producing shorts and web series, but now looking for the right feature to champion.
+Him and his buddy started one 2 years ago, mainly producing shorts and a web series, but now looking for the right feature to champion.
 What does this guy really want to be?
 A producer.
 But gaffing pays the bills right now.

 Never underestimate the person in the room.
 Same goes with on-set.
 Unless you are the director, director of photography, or the main lead, most likely your aspirations are aimed higher.
 Remember, most production assistants are aiming to be producers or directors.